Kanger Valley National Park: How to reach the park

 Entry into the national park is permitted form Netanar and Kotamsar barriers.
 Netanar barrier is situated at 33 km from Jagdalpur on the road passing through village Sargipal, Bodal, Murma, and Netanar.
 The park starts after 3 km from the Netanar barrier.
 Main entry of the park is from Kotamsar barrier situated at 27 km from Jagdalpur on the Jagdalpur-Darbha road i.e. NH 221 (connecting Jagdalpur to Vijayawada in Andhra Pradesh).
 Inside the park there is good network of Murram and Kutcha roads.

-Raipur (330 km) is the nearest airport and Jagdalpur (27 km) is also the nearest airport and railhead and bus stand from the Kanger Valley National Park.

-Rest houses, hotels, lodges, and resorts of good quality are available for lodging at Jagdalpur.
-Inside the park, forest rest houses at Kotamsar and Tirathgarh are available.
-The nearest petrol pump is at Jagdalpur.
-Forest wireless system is at Tirathgarh & Netanar.